skrey/yellow-extensions/source/help/README.md

 ## How to improve the documentation

 Have a look inside your `content/9-help` folder.

+If you want to make a translation, here are some tips.
 Translate the title and content of all pages.
 The file names should be left unchanged.
-The help is currently available in English and German.
+The help is currently available in [English](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/en) and [German](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/de).
 Let us know, if you made a new translation and add it to this repository.

 ## Installation